Excellence Reporter: Dr. Miller, what is the meaning of life?

 In the future, when I close my eyes for the last time and the outer world fades away, I trust I will dissolve into being, and being love.
 This is how I’m living each moment.
 I wonder, how are you living your moments?

-~Richard C. Miller, PhD, is a clinical psychologist, author, researcher, yogic scholar and spiritual teacher who, for the past 46 years has devoted his life to integrating western psychology and neuroscience with the ancient nondual wisdom teachings of Yoga, Tantra, Advaita, Taoism, and Buddhism.
-Richard is the founding president of the Integrative Restoration Institute, co-founder of the International Association of Yoga Therapists, founding editor of the peer reviewed International Journal of Yoga Therapy, and a founding member and past president of the Institute for Spirituality and Psychology.
+~Richard C. Miller, PhD, is a clinical psychologist, author, researcher, yogic scholar and spiritual teacher who has devoted his life to integrating western psychology and neuroscience with the ancient nondual wisdom teachings of Yoga, Tantra, Advaita, Taoism, and Buddhism.
+Richard is the founder of iRest Institute, co-founder of the International Association of Yoga Therapists, founding editor of the peer reviewed International Journal of Yoga Therapy, and a founding member and past president of the Institute for Spirituality and Psychology.

 Copyright © 2017 Excellence Reporter